doctorfree/Asciiville/README.md

 * Command line character based Twitter client
 * A network download/upload speed test
 * The AAlib BB demo running in a tmux session (Debian based systems only)
-* Character based ASCII art and image to ascii conversion utility `jp2a`
+* Character based ASCII Art and image to ascii conversion utility `jp2a`
 * Display system info
 * Display the Phase of the Moon
 * Display a weather report